venk120soft/work-related/htmlHelper.md

 export let htmlUtil = new HtmlUtil();

 /**
- * @sideNavbarSelector If there is not a table in the moment that this function execute, then you need to pass
+ * If there is not a table in the moment that this function execute, then you need to pass
  * sideNavbarSelector, otherwise will assume there is a table present.
  */
 export async function testLazyLoading(sideNavbarSelectors?: string[]) {